The Animated Cartoon Film in the Third Reich

 After his voluntary retirement from the Ufa trickfilm studio he founded his own trickfilm studio where he worked self-employed for different companies from 1936 to 1942.
 His clientele comprised the Schongerfilm Berlin for youth and children fairy tales, the Kinomatfilm Wuppertal for promotion animation films and the Bayer I.G.
 Farben Leverkusen for medical technological animation films.

-Heinz Tischmeyer drew among others the fairyfilm "Die Bremer Stadtmusikanten" and the color film "Vom Bäumlein, das andere Blätter hat gewollt" (1940).
+Heinz Tischmeyer drew among others the color film "Vom Bäumlein, das andere Blätter hat gewollt" (1940) and the fairyfilm "Die Bremer Stadtmusikanten" (43) .
 It narrates the story of a conifer which longs for leafs.
 Finally the tree stays proud with golden leafs in the forest.
 But then a thief approaches who steals the leafs.
 The fairy tale was written by the German poet Friedrich Rüchert (1788-1866) and the film was provided with his original text.

 The "Deutsche Zeichenfilm GmbH was founded in Berlin in 1942.
 Because of his well-known name in the line of business, Heinz Tischmeyer was engaged for assistance.
 For the first film of this company called "Armer Hansi - Poor Hansi", one of the five groups was entrusted to Heinz Tischmeyer.